mkoske/Scatter-R/README.md

 Scatter-R is an implementation of Scatter-algorithm in [R](https://r-project.org).

-> NOTE: If you encounter any errors or problems, please open an issue.

 ## Description

 This is an overview of the project.
 You can find more information about the algorithm from the papers listed in "References and further reading" -section.
 Detailed description about this project can be found from the project [wiki](https://github.com/Tommytronic/Scatter-R/wiki).